griestopf/Fusee.Tutorial/Tutorial03/README.md

  - What happens if you change the order of the translation and the rotation(s) in ```_xform```?

 ##More Cubes
-Now let's add another cube and make this one a "child" of the first cube.
-We display two cubes just by rendering our single cube twice and change the transformation matrix between the two rendering operations to make the cubes appear at different places.
+Now let's add another cube.
+We can display two cubes just by rendering our single cube twice and change the transformation matrix between the two rendering operations to make the cubes appear at different places.
 Here's the complete ```RenderAFrame``` implementation doing that: